 I learned that both prelude-mode and Spacemacs are using anaconda-mode as their default Python mode.
 That was quite surprising, I assumed that elpy was the most popular Python mode (and de-facto standard) based on GitHub stars.

-On a second thought, it makes sense for Emacs distributions to use a set of focused packaged instead of a god package like elpy.
-The distributions themselves aim to offer a user experience on the similar level to elpy.
+On second thought, it makes sense for Emacs distributions to use a set of focused packaged instead of a god package like elpy.
+The distributions themselves aim to offer a user experience on a similar level to elpy.